Blog Post

 The template system supports seven data types (String, Integer, Double, Boolean, DateTime, JSON, Binary) and three validation rule types (value limits, allowed value lists, regex patterns).
 Templates use semantic versioning starting at 1.0.0, and deletion protection prevents removing templates that are referenced by higher-tier templates or instances.

-Why this matters: When onboarding a new device model, the operations team defines its capabilities through templates rather than writing code.
-The telemetry processor automatically uses these templates (via Redis-cached lookups with 5-minute TTL) to standardize incoming data.
+Why this matters: When onboarding a new device model, the operations team defines capabilities through templates rather than writing code.
+The telemetry processor automatically uses these templates (via Redis-cached lookups with a 5-minute TTL) to standardize incoming data.

 Rule Engine: Event-Driven Automation